maxon887/Cross/README.md

 # Cross++
 Is a lightweight cross-platform game engine.
 Written mostly on C++.
+Main purpose of this engine to be easy to learn, read and understand.

 ### Build Status